Quebec SR&ED Tax Credits Up to 65%

-Combine the federal SR&ED credit with the Quebec R&D Tax Credit to maximize your R&D tax recovery in Quebec.
+Combine the federal SR&ED credit with the Credit for Research, Innovation and Commercialization (CRIC) to maximize your R&D tax recovery in Quebec.

 Quebec offers the most generous R&D tax credits in Canada — and among the highest in the world.
-The base provincial rate is 14%, but eligible SMEs can claim up to 30% on the first $50K of eligible salaries per researcher.
-Combined with the federal 35% enhanced rate, Quebec-based CCPCs can recover up to 64% of R&D costs.
+For tax years beginning after March 25, 2025, Quebec replaced its former R&D credit programs with the new Credit for Research, Innovation and Commercialization (CRIC).
+The CRIC provides a 30% refundable credit on the first $1M of eligible expenses (above an exclusion threshold) and 20% on the excess.
+Combined with the federal 35% enhanced rate, Quebec-based CCPCs can recover up to 65% of R&D costs.
 Montreal's AI hub (Mila), Quebec City's tech corridor, and Sherbrooke's innovation ecosystem make Quebec a powerhouse for R&D.

 Provincial Credit Rate